1.3 Core Components

 A Program is the highest-level container in EdisonOS.
 It represents a specific standardized exam and defines everything related to that exam: the question types accepted, the official curriculum structure, and the scoring model.
 All content, tests, students, and reports live inside the program they belong to.

-Supported programs: SAT, ACT, SHSAT, PSAT, ISEE
+Supported programs: SAT, ACT, SHSAT, PSAT

 Feature | What it means for you |